Triton Ballpark

-Triton Ballpark is the home field of the University of California San Diego Tritons college baseball team.

-Stadium history

-Triton Ballpark is a 500-seat baseball park located on the eastern half of the UC San Diego campus in the San Diego neighborhood of La Jolla.
+Triton Ballpark is a ballpark in San Diego, California, located on the campus of the University of California, San Diego.
+It is the home of the UC San Diego Tritons baseball team.
+The Tritons compete in NCAA Division I as a member of the Big West Conference (BWC).

+History and features

 The stadium was upgraded in 2011 to include lights, allowing the first-ever night game to be played at the venue on January 29, 2011.
 A scoreboard was added in 2013.
-The Tritons' most recent league championship was won in 2014.

 The ballpark underwent a significant renovation prior to the 2015 season.

 The $6.89 million renovation added a permanent grandstand to replace bleacher seating, restrooms, sunken dugouts, a press box, and a players' clubhouse down the right field line.
 The clubhouse, named for former UCSD chancellor Marye Anne Fox, includes locker rooms, offices, showers, laundry facilities, a Hall of Fame and a players' lounge.

+The official Triton Ballpark re-opening and clubhouse dedication took place on April 10, 2015.

+The Tritons' most recent league championship was won in 2014.